Contact Us for a Free Consultation (213) 542-0979

 California Penal Code 187 describes the crime of murder as the unlawful killing of someone or a fetus with malice aforethought.
 First-degree murder charges will be filed for all premeditated killings and felony murder involving a scenario where someone dies during a rape, carjacking, robbery, or other serious offense.

-A first-degree murder conviction carries a sentence of 25 years to life in a California state prison.
-If the killing involved torture or lying in wait, or a type of “special circumstance,” then the penalties include life in prison without parole or capital punishment.
+A first-degree murder conviction in California carries a severe penalty of 25 years to life in a state prison.
+If the killing involved torture, lying in wait, or a 'special circumstance,' the penalties escalate to life in prison without parole or even capital punishment.
+These are the high stakes you are up against.

 What is a First-Degree Murder?